Frequently Asked Questions

 What do you do to maintain a safe and sterilized environment?

 Lots!
 We use disposable materials in many cases, and for our reusable instruments, we disinfect and heat-sterilize them in an autoclave.
 After every patient’s visit, we thoroughly clean our treatment rooms, instruments, and all surfaces.
 Each year, we update our infection control training with the Centers for Disease Control and Prevention (CDC), and we comply with all of the organization’s guidelines.
-If you would like to tour our office, or if you have questions about sterilization, we’ll be happy to accommodate you!
+If you would like to tour our dental office, or if you have questions about sterilization, we’ll be happy to accommodate you!

-Does my insurance cover that?
+Does my dental insurance cover that?

 It depends on your policy’s coverage.
 Most dental insurances are intended to supplement dental costs, not cover costs in full.
 Maintenance, like checkups and cleanings, may be partially or fully covered.
 Necessary procedures, like crowns, fillings, and replacement teeth, are usually partially covered.
 Cosmetic dentistry and elective procedures are rarely covered.
 Nancy, our insurance specialist, will gladly review your policy with you and explain what is covered on your treatment plan.
 Dr. Iverson will always recommend what he considers best for your oral health and quality of life, regardless of what your insurance company dictates.
-Trust and integrity are priority in our office.
+Trust and integrity are priority in our dental office.

 What payment options do you provide?